integration code

 Author: Valerie Baker

 2. Use a hero image.
-A hero image is a great way to get your message across in under a couple seconds.
-Adding a button here is also a great idea, you display the message and an action that they can take if they want to pursue.
+A hero image is a great way to get your message across in under a couple of seconds.
+Adding a button here is also a great idea; you display the message and an action that they can take if they want to pursue.
 Your email should always have a call to action.

 3. Include your logo on its own.
-Make sure that your logo is very prominent in your email, it is very important that the user knows/recognizes your logo.
-Otherwise they may think the email could be unofficial.
+Make sure that your logo is very prominent in your email; it is very important that the user knows/recognizes your logo.
+Otherwise, they may think the email could be unofficial.

 4. Add contact information.
 A user may have questions about a certain product or service you are offering.
 Good things to add here would be: social media, phone number, address, and reply email.
-These methods of contact information also work as a sort of validation that you are a real company and you aren’t hiding under a fake address etc.
+These methods of contact information also work as a sort of validation that you are a real company and you aren’t hiding under a fake address, etc.

-There are many different variations and ways to create an email newsletter, but it is always best to keep things short and I cannot stress that enough.
+There are many different variations and ways to create an email newsletter, but it is always best to keep things short, and I cannot stress that enough.
 Millennials barely read anymore!

 Valerie Baker